GoogleCloudPlatform/cloud-alerting-notification-forwarding/README.md

 Terraform will create the following resources in your cloud project:
 * A Cloud Run service called `cloud-run-pubsub-service` to deploy the Flask application
-* Two Pub/Sub topics called `tf-topic-cpu` and `tf-topic-disk`
+* Four Pub/Sub topics called `tf-topic-cpu-gchat`, `tf-topic-disk-gchat`, `tf-topic-cpu-teams`, and `tf-topic-disk-teams`
-* Two Pub/Sub push subscriptions: one is called `alert-push-subscription-cpu` that subscribes the topic `tf-topic-cpu` and the other is called `alert-push-subscription-disk` that subscribes the topic `tf-topic-disk`; both set the push endpoint to `cloud-run-pubsub-service`
+* Four Pub/Sub push subscriptions: `alert-push-subscription-cpu-gchat` subscribes the topic `tf-topic-cpu-gchat`,  `alert-push-subscription-disk-gchat` subscribes the topic `tf-topic-disk-gchat`, `alert-push-subscription-cpu-teams` subscribes the topic `tf-topic-cpu-teams`,  `alert-push-subscription-disk-teams` subscribes the topic `tf-topic-disk-teams`; all set the push endpoint to `cloud-run-pubsub-service`
 * A service account with ID `cloud-run-pubsub-invoker` to represent the Pub/Sub subscription identity
-* Two Cloud Pub/Sub notification channels
+* Four Cloud Pub/Sub notification channels
-* Two Cloud Alerting policies: one is based on the GCE instance CPU usage_time metric and the other is based on the GCE instance Disk read_bytes_count metric.
+* Four Cloud Alerting policies: two are based on the GCE instance CPU usage_time metric and the two are based on the GCE instance Disk read_bytes_count metric.

 In addition, Terraform configures the following authentication policies:
 * Enabling Pub/Sub to create authentication tokens in your gcloud project